rico0072010/sample_app_rails_5/README.md

 is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.

+## Information

+Sample application is a part of Learn Enough series of tutorials to get the basics knowledge of web development.
+This App is like a twitter clone with all neccessary functionality, it has one to many association, many to many association, user and post functionality, actions restrictions, sessions, image uploading with fog, bootstrap styling, feed, email confirmation and password reset with sendgrid support in production and more.
+Checkout the app on heroku [Sample App Rails 5](https://my-sample-app-rails5.herokuapp.com/)

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: